nikki2906/Cinema_Hub/README.md

 # Project 3 - Flixster

-Submitted by: Nhi Huynh

-Flixter 3 is a movie browsing app that will use hardcoded Movie data models to display mocked data.
+Flixter is a movie browsing app that will use hardcoded Movie data models to display mocked data.

-Time spent: 20 hours spent in total

 ## Required Features